lukingroup/pylabnet/README.md

 ### Publishing a new version to pip

+Generally, not every commit or even merge into master needs to be published to pip as a new version.
+However, if substantial functionality is added that could be useful to other users (especially ones that are not actively developing the platform), it is a good idea to release a new version on pip.
+In this case, you can do this with the following steps:

 1. Make sure the `install_requires` kwarg in `setup.py` is up to date with all mandatory packages.
 If you have added new depedendencies, add them here.
  > **_NOTE:_** The preferred format is to use `>=` to constrain package versions, rather than `==`.
 Try not to write code that requires a `<` constraint, since this could cause user-dependent conflicts.
 As an example of this poor practice, the latest version of spyder has a conflict with the latest versions of pyqt5.

 2. Update the version number in `__init__.py` in the root module.
 We have adoped a 3 digit versioning scheme `x.y.z` where `x` is the major version, each new `y` digit corresponds to a substantially new release (with new software components), and the `z` digit can increment with any improvements, changes, and bug fixes.

+3. Update `CHANGELOG.md`

 3. Run the following from the commandline
 ```bash